omer-priel/networking-final/README.md

 ### Get Started

-Run for open command in the terminal for opening the server app:
+Run for open command in the terminal for opening the app server:

 ```bash
 make start-app